chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 So, does this declaration syntax provide any new semantic power over what we could do in C?
-No, in both cases, the result is a fairly straightforward array of arrays.
+No, in both cases, the result is a fairly straightforward {{<sidenote "left" "array of arrays">}}A current colleague, reading this for the first time, asserts that C doesn't really have proper arrays.
+I'd agree with that, both today and when I wrote the original article, but didn't necessarily want to get into that debate with C enthusiasts in the original article, so gave it the benefit of the doubt.{{</sidenote>}}.
 Does it require a learning curve for the C programmer?
 Sure.
 But the result is something that is more concise while also arguably being more readable and elegant.
 For this reason, we believe that the syntactic divergence from C will ultimately benefit programmers more than adhering to C would.

 These benefits become even more significant when moving to